Chibraax/Ransomware/README.md

   4- Send the encryption key to the server

-  5- Encrypt files and rename them with '.encrypted' ( AES 128-bit )
+  5- Encrypt files and rename them with '.encrypted'

   6- Change wallpaper with a dirty buffoon